sramteke171/js-geometry/readme.md

 Augment the class with the following method...
 * `length` – calculates the length of the (x1, y1) --> (x2, y2) [line segment](http://en.wikipedia.org/wiki/Pythagorean_theorem).

+## Shape

+Define a `Shape` class.
+It should have the number of sides and a color associated with it.
+Make the other classes inherit from it.